steciuk/Robocode-A-Star-search/README.md

 # Robocode-A-Star-search
-Implementation of A* search algorithm in Robocode enviroment
+Implementation of A* path search algorithm in Robocode enviroment